acmdas/das_fieldstones/morefieldstones2016.md

 It's a stretch to remember what concerned me fifteen years ago, on September 10, 2001.

-William Butler Yeats wrote <em>Easter, 1916</em> in part describing Easter Sunday, April 23, 1916, the day before the Easter Rising, and how after Easter Monday:
+William Butler Yeats wrote *Easter, 1916* in part describing Easter Sunday, April 23, 1916, the day before the Easter Rising, and how after Easter Monday:

 He, too, has resigned his part

 In the casual comedy;

 He, too, has been changed in his turn,

-	nbsp;Transformed utterly:
+Transformed utterly:

-	nbsp;A terrible beauty is born.
+A terrible beauty is born.

-And W. H. Auden, in <em>September 1, 1939</em> covered the same ground as Germany poised to invade Poland:
+And W. H. Auden, in *September 1, 1939* covered the same ground as Germany poised to invade Poland:

 Uncertain and afraid

 As the clever hopes expire

 Of a low dishonest decade:

 Waves of anger and fear

 Circulate over the bright

 And darkened lands of the earth,

 Obsessing our private lives;

 The unmentionable odour of death.

 I can't help noticing a significant difference that we face today, however.